adobe-rnd/franklin-site-status/README.md

 For production deployment, we recommend using Kubernetes.
 We've provided a set of Kubernetes manifests in the `k8s` directory for deploying the application to a Kubernetes cluster.

 Pre-requisites for deployment:
-- docker and kubectl > 1.21
+- docker, kubectl > 1.21 and jq
-- .env.production file composed of
+- .env.production or .env.development file composed of
   ```shell
   cat <<EOT >> .env.production
   MONGODB_URI=